 Limiting Which Shards are Queried

-While one of the advantages of using SolrCloud is the ability to query very large collections distributed among various shards, in some cases you may know that you are only interested in results from a subset of your shards.
+While one of the advantages of using SolrCloud is the ability to query very large collections distributed across various shards, in some cases you may have configured Solr so you know you are only interested in results from a specific subset of shards.
 You have the option of searching over all of your data or just parts of it.

-If you want to search a group of shard Ids, you can specify each shard separated by a comma in one request:
+If you want to search a group of shards, you can specify each shard separated by a comma in one request:

-Alternatively, you can specify the explicit replicas you wish to use in place of a shard IDs by separating the replica IDs with commas:
+Alternatively, you can specify a list of replicas you wish to use in place of a shard IDs by separating the replica IDs with commas:

-And of course, you can specify a list of shards (separated by commas) each defined by a list of replicas (seperated by pipes).
-In this example, 2 shards are queried, the first being a random replica from shard1, the second being a random replica from the explicit pipe delimited list:
+In the following example, 2 shards are queried, the first being a random replica from shard1, the second being a random replica from the explicit pipe delimited list:

 Configuring the ShardHandlerFactory

-You can directly configure aspects of the concurrency and thread-pooling used within distributed search in Solr.
-This allows for finer grained control and you can tune it to target your own specific requirements.
+For finer-grained control, you can directly configure and tune aspects of the concurrency and thread-pooling used within distributed search in Solr.
 The default configuration favors throughput over latency.

-To configure the standard search handler, provide a configuration like this in
+shardHandler to the standard search handler, provide a configuration in

 <requestHandler name="/select" class="solr.SearchHandler"> <!-- other params go here --> <shardHandler class="HttpShardHandlerFactory"> <int name="socketTimeOut">1000</int> <int name="connTimeOut">5000</int> </shardHandler> </requestHandler>